Showing Grace

 Learn to receive interruptions as gifts from God’s hands.
 This takes repeated practice.
 Yet as you learn to embrace God’s divine interruptions, you will also grow in showing grace.

-2. Hold others with care.
+2. Offer grace by holding others with care.

 A vital part of showing grace in our relationships includes learning to hold others with care.